 FCRP CORE VALUES

-Our guest speaker develops the Conference theme in four plenary sessions (informal talks) over the four-day period.
+Our plenary speaker develops the Conference theme in four informal talks over the four-day period.
 Within our nonjudgmental and retreat-like environment, we can open ourselves to the speaker’s message and its personal resonance in our lives.
 The small group workshops use discussion, art materials, writing, dreams, and body work to process and integrate insights.
 Throughout the weekend, community builds as well through informal sharing at meals and in free time.

-We also sponsor a smaller and shorter Conference, WFCRP, which meets in the Washington DC area in February, mid-winter.
-It, again, is a chance to be part of an on-going spiritual community bringing light to the dark time of the year.
+The Washington Friends Conference on Religion and Psychology, our sister organization, is a smaller, three-day, two-night conference which meets mid-February in the Washington DC area.
+WFCRP is also a chance to be part of an on-going spiritual community bringing light to the dark time of the year.

 Elinid Kotschnig trained as an analyst at the C.G.
-Jung Institute in Zurich in the mid-1930s and was part of a Quaker study group in Geneva that examined similarities between Quakerism and Jungian psychology.
-At a four-hour tea in his garden, Jung and the group discussed the affinity between Jung’s conviction that spiritual growth began with the journey inward to the unconscious and the Quaker conviction that focus on the Inner Light provided direction.
+Jung Institute in Zurich in the mid-1930s and was part of a Quaker study group in Geneva which examined similarities between Quakerism and Jungian psychology.
+The group met Dr. Jung and his wife Emma in 1936.
+At a four-hour tea in the family's garden in Kusnacht, the group discussed the affinity between Jung’s conviction that spiritual growth began with the journey inward to the unconscious and the Quaker conviction that focus on the Inner Light provided direction.
 This foundation continues to be a springboard for FCRP’s exploration of the Life of the Spirit through the inward journey—a journey which embraces disciplines beyond psychology and the Quaker faith.

 You can find out more about FCRP's origins in this article from the conference's 75th Anniversary.